samjulien/blog/_posts/2018-05-25-how-the-right-identity-and-access-management-tools-will-help-insurance-teams-make-the-shift-to-digital.markdown

 ![Organizing customer data in a single location allows for better reporting and analytics](https://cdn.auth0.com/blog/how-the-right-identity-and-access-management-tools-will-help-insurance-teams-make-the-shift-to-digital/organizing-customer-data-in-a-single-location-allows-for-better-reporting-and-analytics.png)

 Organizing customer data in a single location allows for better tracking, heightened security, and the possibility of gaining sharper insights on customer histories and current behavior.
 This approach will make your company more efficient at building risk profiles, communicating with customers in a more personalized way (particularly if and when they are in distress and need to make a claim), and understanding your target audience at a granular level.

+{% include tweet_quote.html quote_text="Organizing customer data in a single location allows for better tracking, heightened security, and the possibility of gaining sharper insights." %}

 ## Outsourcing IAM to the Experts